-Coronavirus transmission risk can be mitigated in Hotels through a combination of implementing a) safe distancing measures b) a thorough surface cleaning policy and c) effective air purification.
+Coronavirus transmission risk can be mitigated in Hotels through a combination of implementing a) safe distancing measures b) mask wearing c) effective ventilation or air purification and d) transparent guest communication.

-Lobby area Rensair units can be effectively deployed to change the Lobby air up to 4 times an hour depending on the size and ventilation of the area.
+Lobby area Rensair units can be effectively deployed to change the Lobby air up to 4 times an hour.

 Restaurants and Bars A unit in these types of facilities is positioned where there is no client/employee traffic – independent testing shows Rensair units are effective wherever they are placed in a room.

-Guest rooms New customers should be assured that the risks of Coronavirus surface AND airborne transmission in a guest room has been alleviated.
-They should know that they are entering and staying in a room that has had both surfaces and air completely sterilised.
+Guest rooms New customers should be assured that the risks of Covid19 airborne transmission in a guest room has been alleviated.
+They should know that they are entering and staying in a room that has completely sterilised air.

-Gyms/Studios/Health Spas Rensair units are already purifying air in health and sports activity centres in the US and Europe, promoting full utilisation of these facilities.
+Gyms/Studios/Health Spas Rensair units are already purifying air in many health and sports activity centres in the US and Europe.
 By offering the availability of these facilities, a Hotel can offer guests a better experience during their stay, whilst generating revenues from their use.

 Employee Offices: Rensair units have been deployed in office spaces to purify air in the employee workplace.
 Risks of airborne transmission are seen to be higher in crowded and poorly ventilated spaces, like call centres.
-Portable air purification units can help mitigate these risks.
+Portable air purification units help mitigate the risk of airborne transmission.

 Covid19 is an invisible threat.
-Effective communication of thorough surface sanitisation, special awareness and air purification should lead to
+Effective communication of air purification should lead to

 Rensair recommends a two pronged information campaign: